Copyright jim ferguson 2018

 He has given hundreds of readings and public performances of poetry and prose and is available for live gigs.

-Work has appeared in anthologies, on-line publications and in numerous journals and literary magazines, such as: Edinburgh Review, Common Sense, Minted, New Writing Scotland, Northwords, Cutting Teeth, Scottish Child, Nerve, Echo Room, Rebel Inc., West Coast Magazine, The Wide Skirt, Variant and Air.
+Ferguson's work has appeared in anthologies, on-line publications and in numerous journals and literary magazines, such as: Edinburgh Review, Common Sense, Minted, New Writing Scotland, Northwords, Cutting Teeth, Scottish Child, Nerve, Echo Room, Rebel Inc., West Coast Magazine, The Wide Skirt, Variant and Air.

 He released a spoken word cd entitled ‘QUIRKY’ in 2009 (OG Records).
 'More than Quirky' Jim's most recent cd is available on-line from the home page.